devgrater/GrimmKeeper/readme_dialogue_system.md

 ...
 ```

 In the example, `#choice` is a meta value.
 The value stores the last choice the player has made.
+First choice would be 0, second 1, etc.
+There are other meta values in the [#4-appendix](appendix).